Kid-Friendly Breweries in Portland

 Kate Loftesness

 Hopworks Urban Brewery in Southeast Portland caters to kids and beer-lovers alike.
-One of Portland’s most popular breweries for all audiences, Hopworks earns rave reviews from families for its play areas, equipped with toys and books, and a kids’ menu with local and organic ingredients.
-On the second Tuesday of the month, the brewery even hosts a free Tot Tuesday family event with a seasonal craft activity, storytime and fresh, healthy snack.
+One of Portland’s most popular breweries for all audiences, Hopworks earns rave reviews from families for its play areas (fully equipped with toys and books) and a kids’ menu that features local, organic ingredients.
+On the second Tuesday of the month, the brewery even hosts a free “Tot Tuesday” family event — enjoy a seasonal craft activity, story time, and a fresh, healthy snack.

-When McMenamins Kennedy School first opened in 1915, it was literally built for children.
+When the McMenamins Kennedy School first opened in 1915, it was literally built for children.
 That’s because it was originally an elementary school that sat vacant for years before being converted into a family-friendly brewpub and hotel in 1997.
-Some of the 57 guestrooms feature original cloak closets and blackboards, but the biggest draws for kids are the on-site movie theater and warm, shallow soaking pool; parents will enjoy the six restaurants and bars on the premises.
+Some of the 57 guest rooms feature original cloak closets and blackboards, but the biggest draws for kids are the on-site movie theater and warm, shallow soaking pool; parents will enjoy the six restaurants and bars on the premises.

 Kid-Friendly Dining